MicrosoftDocs/powerapps-docs/shared/cross-geo-support.md

 ---
-title: Enable copilots and generative AI features in non-US regions
+title: Enable copilots and generative AI features outside United States and Switzerland
-description: This include file provides the note for use across articles that allow copilots and generative AI features in non-US regions. ms.date: 09/08/2023 ms.topic: include
+description: This include file provides the note for use across articles that allow copilots and generative AI features outside United States and Switzerland ms.date: 09/08/2023 ms.topic: include
 author: tapanm-msft